cmgdragon/liferay-instagram-basic-display/README.md

 - **Font Size** - Size of the captions
 - **Debounce responsive** - Lapsus in seconds in which the component can resize its with again

-#### Component responsiveness
+#### Responsive behavior
 The carousel should automatically adapt to the width of the layout where it is placed, and also resize when the screen changes its width.
+No responsive configuration needed.